tommycho1223/Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

-The figure shows that the missing values ​​in **climate_region** belong to *Hawaii* and *Alaska*, which makese sense because *Hawaii* and *Alaska* are not in continental U.S. Therefore, they don't count as either regions.
-The missing **climate_region** data is likely **NMAR** because it appears to be influenced by the exclusion of Hawaii and Alaska from the typical climate region classification.
+The figure shows that the missing values ​​in **climate_region** belong to *Hawaii* and *Alaska*, which makes sense because *Hawaii* and *Alaska* are not in the continental U.S. Therefore, they don't count as either regions.
+The missing **climate_region** data is likely **NMAR** because it appears to be influenced by the exclusion of `Hawaii` and `Alaska` from the typical climate region classification.

 ## Hypothesis Testing

+I want to find out if power outages happen more often in some climate regions compared to others.

 **Null Hypothesis**: The frequency of power outages **does not** vary significantly between different climate regions.

 **Alternative Hypothesis**: The frequency of power outages **varies significantly** between different climate regions.

-If the p-value is **equal or lower** than `0.05`, we reject the null hypothesis, and the mean outage durations vary significantly between different climate regions.
+I will use the variance of the outage counts across climate regions as our test statistic.
+A high variance indicates that some climate regions experience significantly more power outages than others.
+To test the hypothesis, I will run a permutation test.
+This means I will shuffle **climate_region** 1000 times and calculate the variance in outage counts each time.
+Then, I will compare the actual variance to this set of simulated variances.
+This helps me figure out how likely it is to see the observed variance if the null hypothesis are true.

-If the p-value is **greater** than `0.05`, we fail to reject the null hypothesis, which means there is no significant evidence that mean outage durations vary between climate regions.
+I will use a significance level of `0.05`.
+If the p-value is less than `0.05`, I will reject the null hypothesis, otherwise, I will fail to reject the null hypothesis.

 <iframe
   src="assets/mean_duration.html"